-The enameled cast iron cookware collection from Le Creuset is by far my favorite set of cast iron cookware.
-We know that enamel-covered cast iron ware can be very expensive, the benefit is that it does not react with any food; therefore, it is completely non-toxic.
 This type of cookware lasts many years (My mom has been cooking with the same black cast iron skillet for nearly 40 years!) and holds the heat well because it is so heavy.
 Unless it is well seasoned, it can cause foods to stick.
-Less expensive brands like Lodge brand and Utopia Cast Iron brand are a less expensive investment.

-Shop the Enameled Cast Iron Cookware Collection from Le Creuset here.
+Shop the Cast Iron Cookware Collection from Pampered Chef here.

 The Best Non Toxic Baking Pan